-- For proceedings initiated under the Lugano Convention which are still ongoing on 1 January 2021, the courts and authorities involved remain competent based on the Lugano Convention (see Federal Supreme Court decisions 4A_133 and 4A_135/2021, para.
+For main proceedings initiated under the Lugano Convention which are still ongoing on 1 January 2021, the courts and authorities involved remain competent based on the Lugano Convention (see Federal Supreme Court decisions 4A_133 and 4A_135/2021, para.
 4.), even if they would no longer have jurisdiction under national law.
-This results from the general principles of international and civil procedural law1 (droits acquis, prohibition of retrospective legislation and legal certainty requirement), which have inspired art.
-63 of the Lugano Convention and art.
-197 PILA.
-For the United Kingdom, this results from the implementing legislation on Brexit (Sec.
+This results from the aforementioned general principles of international and civil procedural law.
+For the United Kingdom, this follows from the implementing legislation on Brexit (Sec.
 92 of the Civil Jurisdiction and Judgments (Amendment) (EU Exit) Regulations 2019).